How a Thermometer Works: Understanding the Science Behind Thermostats

 Industry

-Temperature level control is key to efficiency, security, and top quality in chemical plants and steel mills.
+Temperature control is key to efficiency, safety, and quality in chemical plants and steel mills.

 The Science Simplified: Clarifying How a Thermostat Functions